random-wizard/phase-four/markdown/phase-four-combined.md

 Rushing Attack
 --------------

-To rush an opponen, a character must meet the following conditions; The opponent can not be in the same sector as the attacker, and the attacker must be able to reach the opponent in one turn.
+To rush an opponent, a character must meet the following conditions; The opponent can not be in the same sector as the attacker, and the attacker must be able to reach the opponent in one turn.
 Roll 1d20 on the Master Table using the attacker's Toughness Rank Value, gaining +1 RS, and